capstonelinknyc/NYU_CUSP_LinkNYC/_311_Calls/README.md

 Installation instructions:
 To install Geopandas, please refer to the following link [here](http://geopandas.org/install.html "Geopandas Installation Guide").
 Fiona and Shapely is typically installed during Geopandas installation.
-To install Sodapy, please refer to the following link [here](https://github.com/xmunoz/sodapy "Sodapy Installation Guide").
-All other packages can be installed using
+Packages can be simply installed through `pip install <package-name>` or `conda install <package-name>`.

 ### Data Source
-311 Calls Data - Obtrained through SodaPy
+- 311 Calls Data - Obtrained through SodaPy
-American Community Survey -
+- American Community Survey - Broadband access - Obtained through PolicyMap
+- NYC Open Data
+  - LinkNYC Kiosk Locations
+  - LinkNYC Kiosk Permits
+  - Spatial Data (shapefiles)
+- Intersection Co
-LinkNYC Kiosk data - Provided by Intersection Co
+  - LinkNYC Kiosk data

-### Output

 ## Instructions
 The program is a jupyter notebook.
 If requirements for your system are all met, you can simply open the jupyter notebook and run it sequentially.